mnauoll/it_IoT_final_project/BUSINESS_CONTEXT.md

 - API provides water usage reports
 - Comparison with baseline/traditional irrigation methods
 - Reports show cost savings
+- Reports accessible via CLI and API

+### Epic 6: CLI & Developer Tools

+**US-12**: As a system administrator, I want a CLI tool to manage IoT devices so that I can register, configure, and monitor devices efficiently.
+**Acceptance Criteria**:
+- CLI supports device registration and removal
+- Device configuration can be updated via CLI
+- Device status and health viewable in CLI
+- Commands follow standard CLI conventions

+**US-13**: As a developer, I want a Postman collection with all API endpoints so that I can quickly test and understand the API.
+**Acceptance Criteria**:
+- Collection includes all REST API endpoints
+- Example requests and responses included
+- Environment variables configured for easy testing
+- Collection organized by functional area
+- Authentication examples included

 ## Value Proposition